WasabiRaptor/Starbecue/features.md

 ### SBQ Species
 Races included within SBQ by default
-- Vaporeon (Feral) : sbq/vaporeon
+- Vaporeon (Feral) : wr/vaporeon
-- Flareon (Feral) : sbq/flareon
+- Flareon (Feral) : wr/flareon
-- Meowscarada : sbq/meowscarada
+- Meowscarada : wr/meowscarada
-- Nickit (Anthro) : sbq/nickit_anthro
+- Nickit (Anthro) : wr/nickit
 - Hellhound : sbq/FFWizard/hellhound

 ### External Compatible Species
 This mod includes patches for the species below to add compatibility, it does not include any of their respective assets.
 It is relatively simple to use this [template](https://github.com/WasabiRaptor/SBQ-Race-Compatibility-Tempate) if a species you like isn't supported yet!
 Do try and send me the files afterwards if you do this!
+All SBQ compatibility patches can be found [here](https://github.com/WasabiRaptor/SBQ-compatibility) if you might be looking for examples or this list is out of date.
 - Human : human
 - Hylotl : hylotl
 - Floran : floran